 Criteria 1: Geographic Distribution

 Of the 62 taxonomic groups and 6 feeding groups observed across all sites, 12 taxonomic groups and 5 feeding groups were found at ≥ 75% of sites (Criterion 1; Fig. 2).
 Elmidae (both adult and larval life stages), Heptaganeidae, and Hydropyschidae were the most common taxa and were found at all sites (Fig. 2).
 Veliidae, Seiomyzidae, Potamanthidae, Philopatamidae, Philopotamidae, Nemouriidae, Lymnaeidae, Limnephilidae, Libellilidae, Lepidostomatidae, Empididae, Corbiculidae, Capnidae, Belostomatidae, and Baetiscidae were the least common taxon and were found at one site.
-Collectors, grazers, omnivores and predators were the most common feeding groups and were found at all sites, while shredders were only found at 63% of sites.
+Collectors, grazers, omnivores and predators were the most common feeding groups and were found at all sites, while shredders were only found at 10 (63%) of the sites.
 Seventeen potential baselines (12 taxonomic groups, 5 feeding groups) were considered sufficiently distributed and used in subsequent analyses.

 Criteria 2: Low Mean Coefficient of Variation